sanjaybasu/healthcare-ai-foundations/_chapters/chapter_05_deep_learning_healthcare.md

 $$P(\hat{Y} = 1 \mid A = a) = P(\hat{Y} = 1 \mid A = a')$$

-for all demographic groups $a, a'$.
+for all demographic groups $$a, a'$$.
 Equalized odds requires equal true positive rates and false positive rates:

 $$P(\hat{Y} = 1 \mid Y = y, A = a) = P(\hat{Y} = 1 \mid Y = y, A = a')$$

-for $y \in \{0, 1\}$ and all groups.
+for $$y \in \{0, 1\}$$ and all groups.
 Calibration within groups ensures predicted probabilities match empirical frequencies within each demographic group.

 These metrics can conflict: improving one may worsen others.
 Choosing appropriate fairness metrics requires considering the specific clinical application and potential harms.
 For screening applications, equal sensitivity across groups may be most important.
 For resource allocation, calibration within groups ensures fair risk assessment.